Okrio/tinyrecurrentunet/README.md

 ## Dataset

 - The code uses [Microsoft DNS 2020](https://arxiv.org/ftp/arxiv/papers/2005/2005.13981.pdf) dataset.
 The dataset, pre-processing codes, and instruction to generate training data can be found in [this link](https://github.com/microsoft/DNS-Challenge/tree/interspeech2020/master).
 Assume the dataset is stored under ```./dns```.
-Prior to generating clean-noisy data pairs, to comply with the paper's configurations, the following parameters in their ```noisyspeech_synthesizer.cfg``` file:
+Prior to generating clean-noisy data pairs, to comply with the paper's configurations, alter the following parameters in their ```noisyspeech_synthesizer.cfg``` file:
 ```
 total_hours: 300,
 snr_lower: -5,